 DCL Scales of Programming

-This academic year, we debuted our new programming model — the DCL Scales of Programming — and began putting it to use in our residential communities to guide social and educational programming efforts undertaken by Community Advisors.
+In 2015, we debuted our new programming model — the DCL Scales of Programming — and began putting it to use in our residential communities to guide social and educational programming efforts undertaken by Community Advisors.

 Programming is a central part of the role of Community Advisors, and the Scales of Programming is designed to provide options for staff members to enrich the overall experience of their residents through active programming (hall events and workshops) and passive programming (bulletin boards, grab and go bags, traveling to other campus events) as well as area-wide social events.